 If the customer or you see reason to change / cancel this booking,

 discuss together what is the best solution for you and let it us know.

 We are ready to process any changes and such like immediately.

-Try to move the performance as much as possible to a date in Q2 or later.
+Try to move the performance as much as possible to a date in 2022.

 Is that not possible?
 Then be accommodating in this force majeure situation.

 The nicer the contact, the greater the chance that the customer will come back to you after Corona.